 Why are my frozen peas in the salad drawer - The Mayhem of Menopause

 Frozen peas in the fridge, disappearing words mid-session, and rage directed at a dachshund who thinks the dining room is a toilet.
 Menopause can feel disorienting, frustrating, and emotionally overwhelming in ways many women were never prepared for.
-This reflective piece explores the psychological impact of menopause, the importance of keeping the conversation visible, and why developing sustainable ways to support ourselves through major life transitions matters.
+This article explores the psychological impact of menopause, the importance of keeping the conversation visible, and why developing sustainable ways to support ourselves through major life transitions can help ground us whilst our inner world is spinning.

 Psychological Influence, Media, and Mental Health Literacy